-Herbaceous peonies have been around for a long time, planted and loved by gardeners for generations.
-Their burgundy-colored foliage emerges from bare ground each spring and quickly grows to about 2 to 3 feet tall with large, showy flowers at the ends of almost every stem; many varieties are also fragrant.
+Herbaceous peonies have been around for a while—loved by gardeners for generations.
+Burgundy colored foliage emerges from bare ground each spring and quickly grows to about 2–3 feet tall with large, showy flowers at the ends of almost every stem; many varieties are also fragrant!

-Blossoms can be heavy and may weigh down the stems if not provided with a cage or other support.
+Peony blossoms can be heavy and may weigh down the stems if not provided with a cage or other support.
 Flowers may be frilly doubles, semi-double, or singles, mostly in pastel hues, but colors vary by cultivar.
-Overall, they have a relatively short yet glorious flowering time and do not tend to rebloom.
-‘Karl Rosenfield’ has enormous, cherry-red flowers with a sweet aroma and is widely considered a garden classic.
+Overall, herbaceous peonies have a relatively short yet glorious flowering time and do not tend to rebloom.

-Itoh peonies are a newer introduction, and a cross between herbaceous peonies and tree peonies.
-They were the result of a lifetime of work done by Japanese botanist Dr. Toichi.
-The result is a magnificent, fast-growing plant with huge flowers held on strong stems with attractive foliage; they generally do not require staking or support and are resistant to blight.
+Itoh peonies, or Intersectional peonies, are a newer introduction—a cross between herbaceous peonies and tree peonies.
+They were the result of a lifetime of work done by Japanese botanist Dr. Toichi to create a magnificent, fast-growing plant with huge flowers held on strong stems with attractive foliage.
+They generally do not require staking or support and are resistant to blight!

-Itoh’s growth habit is a bit wider than tall; mature plants grow to about 2½ feet tall by around 3½ feet wide, and they usually begin to bloom in early June, just as the herbaceous peonies are finishing their flower display.
-Hardy to Zones 4–8, the plants do well in full sun or partial shade and die back in winter, leaving a short, woody stem above ground.
-Mature plants can have up to 50+ flowers in one season, and flowers may grow to dinner plate size.
+The growth habit of Itoh peonies is a bit wider than tall; mature plants grow to about 2.5 feet tall by around 3.5 feet wide, and they usually begin to bloom in early June, just as herbaceous peonies are finishing their flower display.
+Hardy to Zones 4–8, Itoh peonies do well in full sun or partial shade and die back in winter, leaving a short, woody stem above ground.
+Mature plants can have up to 50+ flowers in one season, and flowers may grow to dinner plate size!
 Plants can often produce a light, second flowering if deadheaded.

 Although originally only available in yellow, Itoh peonies now come in a wide range of colors including coral, red, pink, and white.
-They can be grown for a few years in a container (at least 18 inches tall and wide; add pumice for extra drainage), but are ultimately best grown in the ground.
-‘Bartzella’ has bright yellow, double flowers with a spicy scent and features brilliant fall color.
+They can be grown for a few years in a container, but are ultimately best grown in the ground.

-The ideal time for planting peonies is in the fall—September to October.
+The ideal time to plant peonies is during Fall—September through October.
 Plant in full sun or light shade with rich, well-draining soil.
-Keep a newly purchased plant in its pot through spring and summer, and protect it from damage by sinking the container into the ground in place until fall planting time arrives.
+Keep a newly purchased plant in its pot through Spring and Summer, and protect it from damage by sinking the container into the ground until Fall planting time arrives.

-1. As the plant begins to go dormant in the fall, remove the plant from the ground and dig the hole about twice as wide as the root ball.
-Fill the hole with water to check drainage then add granular, organic, all-purpose fertilizer and/or bone meal.
+1. As the plant begins to go dormant in Fall, remove the plant from the ground and dig the hole about twice as wide as the root ball.
+Fill the hole with water to check drainage, then add granular, organic, all-purpose fertilizer and/or bone meal.

 2. Remove plant from pot and loosen roots as needed before placing in planting hole.
 Be watchful of the planting level; ensure that the buds or “eyes” are no more than 2 inches below the top soil level when planted—peonies may fail to bloom if buried too deeply.